 The quality of an asset that permits it to be converted quickly into cash without loss of value.
 For example, a mutual fund is more liquid than real estate.

-A document that contains the singer’s desires for specific c medical treatment in case the person is unable to make medical decisions; also known as a health care directive.
+A document that contains the signer’s desires for specific medical treatment in case the person is unable to make medical decisions; also known as a health care directive.

 A thing that is borrowed, especially a sum of money that is expected to be paid back with interest.

 A person who lends money at an exorbitant rate of interest.